rpazdiaz/hello-world/README.md

 learning github with all mistakes included

 I like long walks on the beach with my dog charlie!
-I do wwork from home but it is sometimes dull.
+I do work from home but it is sometimes dull.